The CRN, McPin and MQ Award for Service User and Carer Involvement in Mental Health Research

 NIHR Clinical Research Network has teamed up with two prominent mental health charities to sponsor an award which celebrates research studies with excellent service user and carer involvement.
 The award will recognise the achievements of study teams who actively seek to involve patients and the public at each stage of the research process - and of service users and carers who are making a difference to mental health research.

-The CRN Mental health specialty, the McPin Foundation, and MQ: Transforming Mental Health are accepting applications from Chief Investigators of mental health research studies which have clear service user and carer involvement activities throughout all or part of the research process.
+Between February and March 2018, the CRN Mental health specialty, the McPin Foundation, and MQ: Transforming Mental Health invited applications from Chief Investigators of mental health research studies which have clear service user and carer involvement activities throughout all or part of the research process.